Second Quarter Newsletter

 Baron Client Strategies

-As clients know, we are fiduciaries and operate as fee-only advisors, so there is no benefit to us for making investment transactions.
-The reasons we make trades are to align clients' portfolios with their customized, risk-appropriate globally-diversified strategy.
-Also, we believe the actions we take are potentially strengthening the clients' portfolios or financial positions.
+As clients know, we are Registered Investment Advisors (fiduciaries) and we operate as fee-only advisors, so we do not receive a commission for making investment transactions.
+A big reason your Baron team makes trades is to align clients' portfolios with their customized, risk-appropriate globally-diversified strategy.
+We also believe these actions potentially strengthen clients' portfolios or financial positions.
 We use this same approach with our own personal money.

 No matter the economic environment, our basic principles remain: